In this article, you’ll learn how to teach swallowing exercises and compensatory strategies to your speech therapy patients with dysphagia.

 Below is a list of swallowing exercises.

-Choose exercises for your patients based on the underlying impairments and signs and symptoms they present with.
+Choose exercises for your patients based on the results of an instrumental swallowing assessment and the underlying impairments and signs and symptoms they present.
 Modify as needed.

 Print out the swallowing exercises handout to help them learn and remember their exercises.